 Sonoma State University

 Sonoma State University (Sonoma State) is located in Northern California and has a campus enrollment of over 8,000 students.
-Sonoma State is located in the North San Francisco Bay Area in California's premier wine country and is dedicated to providing high-quality undergraduate education and selected professional graduate programs.
-With a tradition of promoting intellectual and personal growth, leadership opportunities and technological proficiency, SSU offers its students a friendly, safe and informal atmosphere on a beautiful park-like campus.
-The SSU educational experience fosters intellectual, cognitive, social and personal growth with a small student-to-faculty ratio.
-The faculty and staff provide collaborative relationships with students and an education that fosters ethical exploration, civic engagement, social responsibility and global awareness combined with a solid foundation in an academic discipline.
+Sonoma State is located in the North San Francisco Bay Area in California's premier wine country and is dedicated to providing high-quality undergraduate education and professional graduate programs.
+With a tradition of promoting intellectual and personal growth, leadership opportunities, and technological proficiency, Sonoma State offers its students a friendly, safe, and informal atmosphere on a beautiful park-like campus.
+The Sonoma State educational experience fosters intellectual, cognitive, social, and personal growth with a small student-to-faculty ratio.
+The faculty and staff provide collaborative relationships with students and an education that fosters ethical exploration, civic engagement, social responsibility, and global awareness combined with a solid foundation in an academic discipline.
 View our international brochure here.

-- Restricted/Limited Subject Areas (limited places are available and are highly competitive): Biology (BIOL); Business (BUS); Communications (COMS); Criminology and Criminal Justice Studies (CCJS); Early Childhood Studies (ECS); Education (selected areas); Environmental Studies and Planning (ENSP); Human Development (HD); Kinesiology (KIN); Liberal Studies Hutchins (LIBS); Psychology (PSY); Sociology (SOCI).
+Restricted (Limited) Subject Areas where limited places are available and are highly competitive: Biology (BIOL); Communications (COMS); Criminology and Criminal Justice Studies (CCJS); Early Childhood Studies (ECS); Education (selected areas); Human Development (HD); Kinesiology (KIN); Liberal Studies Hutchins (LIBS); Political Science (POLS); Psychology (PSY); Sociology (SOCI).

 Impacted and restricted subject areas are subject to change at any time.